httpwg/wg-materials/ietf115/minutes.md

 DC: Let's discuss this offline.

 MT: This has been debated at length in other forums.
-The concensus view was that blocking 3rd party cookies in this scenario was the best, but that was not unanimous.
+The consensus view was that blocking 3rd party cookies in this scenario was the best, but that was not unanimous.
 Our experience with partitioning is that it almost completely works, so we could do without this, but we were a minority voice.
 This is the compromise.

 mnot: We haven't adopted anything yet, so we can continue discussion.